The Definitive Guide to Sightseeing

 10. Excideuil (37mins/37.9km)

-This pretty town with very busy Thursday market has a number of reasons to visit.
-It has a lovely market square near the 12th-century castle which is reputed to have repelled Richard the Lionheart on three occasions.
-Excideuil is also the home of the oldest building on the Dordogne, the 12th-century hospital.
+This picturesque town, with its bustling Thursday market, has several reasons to visit.
+It has a lovely market square near the 12th-century castle, which is reputed to have repelled Richard the Lionheart on three occasions.
+Excideuil is also home to the oldest building in the Dordogne, a 12th-century hospital.
 A village fountain and a selection of other old buildings make this a popular place for tourists.

 11. Chateau Hautefort (55mins/53.9km)

 Stands proudly above the village and is listed as a historical monument.
 It’s, without doubt, one of the most remarkable 12th-century chateaux in the Dordogne.
-Its elegant rooms inside are luxuriously decorated with furniture from the 17th and 18th However, it’s the meticulous French-style gardens that most people go to see which are particularly beautiful.
+Its elegant rooms inside are luxuriously decorated with furniture from the 17th and 18th centuries.
+However, it’s the meticulous French-style gardens that most people go to see, which are particularly beautiful.
 Landscaped by top French designer Comte de Choulet in 1853, the geometrically cut flower sections and topiary are very photogenic.
-Below is the village, where there is a small museum dedicated to medicine.
+Below is the village, which features a small museum dedicated to medicine.

 12. Bourdeilles (43min/44km)

-This stunning village has a castle, mill, medieval village and panoramic viewpoints over the river Dronne.
-The castle is actually two inside the same grounds, a 13th-century fortress, and a 16th-century renaissance building.
-Inside this can be which displays found some beautifully furnished rooms featuring items from the 16th to 19th century.
-The most beautiful is the ‘Salon Dore’ or golden room.
+This stunning village features a castle, mill, medieval village, and panoramic viewpoints overlooking the River Dronne.
+The castle comprises two structures within the same grounds: a 13th-century fortress and a 16th-century Renaissance building.
+Inside, this can be found, which displays some beautifully furnished rooms featuring items from the 16th to 19th centuries.
+The most beautiful is the ‘Salon Doré’ or golden room.
 The gardens are laid out in a typically French style.
-Visit the 12th-century church and see the attached medieval garden leading down to the river.
-This village is a lovely place to stop off for lunch and watch the world go quietly by.
+Visit the 12th-century church and explore the attached medieval garden, which leads down to the river.
+This village is a lovely place to stop for lunch and watch the world go by quietly.

 13. Grotte de Tourtoirac (49mins/47km)

-The village itself is very pretty centred on a Benedictine abbey which displays tools and weapons found in excavations.
-See the 18th century ‘Manoir de la Farge’ and tannery.
-Just outside the village caves were discovered in 1998 which opened to the public in 2010 showcasing illuminated stalactites and stalagmites.
-It also has some quite rare small twisted stalactites called excentriques.
+The village itself is beautiful, centred on a Benedictine abbey which displays tools and weapons found in excavations.
+See the 18th-century ‘Manoir de la Farge’ and tannery.
+Just outside the village, caves were discovered in 1998, which opened to the public in 2010, showcasing illuminated stalactites and stalagmites.
+It also features some quite rare, small, twisted stalactites called excentriques.

 PERIGORD BLANC

-An unremarkable town but worth visiting on a Saturday morning for its bustling market and tourist information centre that is also home to the ‘Fois Gras’ museum.
-The town hall is also open as a museum dedicated to the history of locally produced Faience (pottery) but is only open on a Saturday.
+An unremarkable town, but worth visiting on a Saturday morning for its bustling market and tourist information centre that is also home to the ‘Foie Gras’ museum.
+The town hall is also open as a museum dedicated to the history of locally produced Faience (pottery), but it is only open on Saturdays.

-Sorges is the centre of the world-famous Perigord Black Truffle, visit it and walk through marked forest paths to view truffle forests.
-A museum within the tourist information centre is useful for background information and offers truffle hunting trips in season.
+Sorges is the centre of the world-famous Perigord Black Truffle; visit it and walk through marked forest paths to view truffle forests.
+A museum within the tourist information centre is ideal for background information and offers truffle-hunting trips in season.

 PERIGORD NOIR